Develop5/PlaywrightAmazon/README.md

 Create your tests as .ts files under the src/tests folder For example GET.test.ts

-If there is a problem with process in index.ts (Cannot find name 'process')
+Every time there is a problem with process.env in index.ts (Cannot find name 'process')
     yarn add -D @types/node                 (It can be removed later)

 Create a file playwright.config.js under api_e2e